-Here are some tips to keep your pup safe and cool so you can have a happy and healthy summer together.
+Here are some heat safety tips to keep your pup safe and cool so you can have a happy and healthy summer together.

-Whether you own a dog or not, it’s important to be able to quickly identify signs of heat exhaustion, heat stroke and dehydration to protect our beloved companions from harm.
+Whether you own a dog or not, it’s important to be able to quickly identify signs of heat exhaustion, symptoms of heat stroke in dogs and dehydration to protect our beloved companions from harm.
 Unlike humans, dogs don’t sweat to regulate body temperature.
 Instead, they pant and release heat through the pads of their paws.

 If you notice a dog exhibiting symptoms of overheating, it’s important to act quickly to get the dog out of the hot environment and cool their body temperature.
 It can take very little time for a dog’s body temperature to go from mildly overheated to dangerously high.